About us

 Our worship is in the anglo-catholic tradition and is centered around the Eucharist.
 The regular pattern of worship and prayer in the church is the source from which everything else in the life of this parish church flows.
 Our service to and witness in the local community is rooted in our worship together.

 In the Spring of 2022, we started a new weekly baby & toddler group which is now regularly attracting over 30 families each week with baptisms emerging from this.
-We’ve begun to rebuild use of the St Andrew’s Centre following the impact of the pandemic as well as enlivening the musical life of the church.
-Last summer, we started a series of Saturday lunchtime concerts, working with local musicians, with admission by donation in addition to hosting local orchestras and choirs.
-Regular cake sales and a café on Saturday mornings have proved other ways through which we can get the church doors open and welcome new faces.
+We’ve rebuilt use of the St Andrew’s Centre following the impact of the pandemic as well as enlivening the musical life of the church.
+We started a series of Saturday lunchtime concerts, working with local musicians, in addition to hosting local orchestras and choirs.
+Regular cake sales, a café on Saturday mornings, homegroups and bible study have proved other ways through which we can get the church doors open and welcome new faces.

-We’ve also rebuilt our social media platforms so you can keep up to date with our news @alexparkparish and we take regular food collections to either the Muswell Hill Soup Kitchen or the Bounds Green Foodbank.
-Supplies can be left in the church whenever it is open or in the St Andrew's Centre.
+We’ve also revamped our social media platforms so you can keep up to date with our news @alexparkparish and we take regular food collections to either the Muswell Hill Soup Kitchen or the Bounds Green Foodbank.
+Supplies can be left in the church whenever it's open or in St Andrew's Centre.

-We have grown from an average Sunday morning congregation of just 20 in July 2021 to 42 across 2022 and well over 50 in 2023.
-Our electoral roll has doubled in this time.
-We were delighted to welcome over 600 people through our doors across our Christmas services in 2023 and 200 over Holy Week and Easter.
+We have grown from an average Sunday morning congregation of just 20 in July 2021 to 65 across 2024 and 74 since September 2025.
+Our electoral roll has trebled in this time.
+We were delighted to welcome over 850 people through our doors across our Christmas services in 2024, up 20% on 2024 and over 350 during Holy Week and Easter last year.

 It is a really exciting time to join the church family here at St Andrew’s and we look forward to meeting you.
 We hope you will feel at home among us and be drawn closer to the living God whose love we proclaim and share in the name of Jesus Christ our Lord.